eghojansu/nutrition/README.md

 SECURITY.sessionKey = user

 # in order to use SQL Mapper you need construct DB\SQL and assign as DB.SQL in global var
-# but you can also set key in Mapper class too
+# but you can also set key in Mapper class too via connection propertiy
 DB.SQL = (DB\SQL) instance
 # in order to use Jig Mapper you need construct DB\Jig and assign as DB.Jig in global var
 DB.Jig = (DB\Jig) instance